Having a successful ecommerce shipping strategy in place is one of the most powerful steps you can take towards building your business online.

 This is a great option to include in your store's check-out process.
 Instead of shipping the orders, you allow customers to head to one of your physical stores and pick up their orders.

 This lets retailers save money and time, which would have otherwise been spent on shipping and delivery.
 It also allows customers to get their items faster.
-Tesco allows its customers to collect their orders from selected locations.
+For instance, Tesco allows its customers to collect their orders from selected locations.

 8. Eco-friendly shipping